Pistol Range Rules

 4. Wait for further instructions from the Range Officer

-1. All firearms must be holstered; or unloaded and benched or grounded, with the muzzle pointed down range, with the action open, ejection port or cylinder up, and magazine removed.
+1. All firearms must be cased; or unloaded and benched or grounded, with the muzzle pointed down range, with the action open, ejection port or cylinder up, and magazine removed.

 2. Everyone must step back from the firing line.